abd-mo/Android-Phones-Recommendation-Expert-System/README.md

 The questions are very clear and simple.

-The program include the following:
+The program includes the following:

     • (deftemplate mobile)
     • (deffacts mobile-database)